Skip to main content

 private MyTextContent() {}

-// Quick method to build a message object
+// Quick method to construct a message object

 public static MyTextContent obtain(String content) {